Gustave (crocodile): Capture attempt

 In Capturing the Killer Croc, Patrice Faye and other scientists attempted to capture Gustave over a period of two years.
 A trap cage weighing 2000 lbs and measuring nearly 30 ft in length was developed.
 The team then located Gustave, installed and baited the trap, also placing a hidden infrared camera inside.
 Several kinds of bait were used, yet none of them attracted Gustave or any other creature.
 The scientists then strategically installed three giant snares on certain banks to increase their chances of capture; although smaller crocodiles were caught by the traps, Gustave was not.

 In the last week before being forced to leave the country due to an ongoing civil conflict, the team placed a live goat in the cage.
 As the result of a thunderstorm, the camera failed to operate and the following morning the cage was found partially submerged and the goat was gone.
 The team speculated that the rising waters helped the goat to escape or that the cage had failed, but without the camera recording, no conclusion could be drawn.

 Sightings and possible death

 In 2009, Gustave appeared in the Ruzizi river near Lake Tanganyika.

 In a 2019 article about travel in Burundi, a writer for Travel Africa Magazine reported learning that Gustave had been killed.
 It is not said how, where and by whom he was killed and no photographic evidence has ever surfaced, leaving these claims dubious until concrete evidence is brought forward.

+Larger crocodile species like the Nile crocodile have a potential maximum life span of 70 to 100 years.